 What They Found

-They found that clinical equipoise is a critical ethical consideration for centers contemplating participation in an HBOT randomized controlled trial for NSTI, especially where HBOT is already considered standard practice.
+They found that clinical equipoise is a critical ethical consideration for centers contemplating participation in an HBOT randomised controlled trial for NSTI, especially where HBOT is already considered standard practice.
 The article presented a series of considerations for key stakeholders at potential participating sites to evaluate before joining such a trial.

 Canadian Relevance